 Ron is a native of Portsmouth, Virginia, and a graduate of the University of Richmond.
 He has lived in the Triangle area of North Carolina since 2000.
 Ron served as Chief of Staff and Senior Advisor to the North Carolina State Treasurer from 2009 – 2013.
 Prior to this, Ron was with Wachovia Bank for 34 years, serving in various management and leadership roles.
-Currently, he is the President and CEO of The Ottavio Group, a consulting firm specializing in Executive Coaching and Knowledge Management work.
-Ron has been on the TAP Board of Directors for approximately 2 years.
+Most recently, Ron was the Founder/CEO of The Ottavio Group, a consulting firm specializing in Knowledge Management, Executive Coaching, and Sales Development.
+Ron has been on the TAP Board of Directors for approximately 6 years.
 He has a special passion for TAP’s mission as his wife, Debbie, suffered from Primary Progressive Aphasia for the last 8 years of her life.
+Ron also serves on the Leukemia & Lymphoma Society Leadership Team for the Man & Woman of the Year Campaign, and he is an Advisor with Executive Services Corporation which works with non-profits in the Triangle area.
+He facilitates Leadership Bootcamp sessions and is a co-facilitator for the Chapel Hill Executive Director Roundtable.
+A little unknown fact about Ron is that when he was 18 years old, he was on American Bandstand in the National Dance Contest!!!
+He wishes his legs could move like that now.

-In his spare time, Ron enjoys spending time at his lake home in Virginia and with his Golden Retriever, Gracie!
+In his spare time, Ron enjoys spending time with his Golden Retrievers, Gracie and Conner!

 Kathryn Enchelmayer, MS, MHSA, retired as the director, Medical Staff Affairs for the Veterans Health Administration, Department of Veterans Affairs, in September 2015.
 Her education includes a Master of Science in audiology and speech-language pathology from the University of North Carolina and a Master in Health Services Administration from Florida International University.
 Ms. Enchelmayer officially joined the VA as a trainee in audiology and speech-language pathology at the Durham VA.
 In 1977 she was appointed as an audiologist/ speech-language pathologist at the Miami VA Medical Center.
 When her husband left active duty in 1989, she moved to the VA Central Office and assumed positions of increasing leadership in VA using her degree in Health Care Administration with VA.